mhl/mysociety-cvs/ms/web/readme.txt

 Notes on the 2008 rebuild.

-The templates, css and images for navigation are all inside the wordpress theme for this design which is called mySociety2008

-which can be found in (from cvs root): mysociety/ms/web/wordpress/wp-content/themes/default/
+The templates, css and images for navigation are all inside the wordpress theme for this design which can be found in (from cvs root): mysociety/ms/web/wordpress/wp-content/themes/mysociety/

-images are in the folder called images, these are jsut images for the theme not for the content.
+images are in the folder called images, these are just images for the theme not for the content.

 Images for the content are in a folder called contimg which lives at the webserving root.